gcallah/BookReviews/goodspeed.md

 As long ago
-as my 2003 paper with Roger Garrison (ref), we argued that mania theory and ABC could offer complementary explanations of a recession, and in my previous review of G I said the same about Keynesian theory.
+as my 2003 paper with Roger Garrison (ref), we argued that mania theory and ABC could offer complementary explanations of a recession, and in my previous review of Goodspeed I said the same about Keynesian theory.

 ## References